Modern Dentistry for your comfort …

 At dentael, we focus on Minimally Invasive Dentistry.
 This involves preserving tooth tissue, preferably by preventing and stabilising disease from occurring and repairing teeth by removing as little tooth tissue as possible.
 (In simple terms avoiding cutting teeth where ever possible)

-We offer white tooth coloured composite fillings which chemically bond to teeth, making them particularly good for use in Minimally Invasive Dentistry.
+We offer Adhesive Dentistry using composite dental bonding techniques.
+White tooth coloured composite fillings chemically bond to teeth, making them particularly good for use in Minimally Invasive Dentistry.
 They are usually placed directly in the mouth or may be constructed outside the mouth as inlays/ onlays and then cemented in place.

 With latest techniques, these white tooth coloured fillings have a number of benefits :-